GamesOfSummer/GamesOfSummer/README.md

 What I do -

 * ☑️ Lay foundation - architect your mobile app or website
-* 🔧 Introduce standards - get enterprise standards like code linting, unit tests, and CI/CD installed, just like the big companies do!
+* 🔧 Introduce standards - install enterprise standards like code linting, unit tests, and CI/CD
 * 📅 Play PM - come up with reasonable timelimes and expectations
 * 🗣️ Open and honest - talk and walk you through any step of the journey
 * 👔 Get that growth - run interviews to help grow your dev squad